isaacnmm/pestpolicy-hugo2XX/content/posts/best-shoes-for-boxing-class/index.md

 The high tops design also allows mobility or ease of movement in critical areas that make boxing much more effective.
 The design supports appropriate ankle movement for injury-free boxing training.
 The extra-long laces allow you to wrap around the ankle and tie for a perfect fit

-The upper of this Reebok�boxing shoe features 100% Synthetic Leather material that increases the longevity of the shoes.
+The upper of this Reebokboxing shoe features 100% Synthetic Leather material that increases the longevity of the shoes.
 The upper also has small pores that allow free entry of air into the shoe for a cool and dry in-shoe environment.

 Furthermore, the boxing shoe also boasts of a Foam midsole that provides excellent shock absorption.
 The outsole has a rubber compound that provides an important grip while ensuring durability and flexibility.
 Pros: